sranins/BusinessApplication-ReleaseNotes/articles/Spring18/operations-finance/dynamics365-finance-operations/integration-dynamics365-project-service-automation-private-preview.md

--   Create actuals in Project Service Automation and synchronize them directly from Project Service Automation to the Finance and Operations integration journal where the accounting will be applied and the project transactions are posted.
-Synchronization of information back to Project Service Automation, such as the voucher number and any sales tax calculated in Finance and Operations will also be provided as a template.
+-   Create actuals in Project Service Automation and synchronize them directly from Project Service Automation to the Finance and Operations integration journal, where the accounting will be applied and the project transactions are posted.
+Synchronization of information back to Project Service Automation, such as the voucher number and any sales tax calculated in Finance and Operations, will also be provided as a template.

 Not all templates are currently available.
 Templates will be released as they are completed.
 Additional phased releases will provide templates for